hadashiA/VYaml/README.md

         }
     }

-    // Sequence (Like a list in yaml) else if (parser.CurrentEventType == ParseEventType.SequenceStart)
+    // If the current syntax is Sequence (Like a list in yaml) else if (parser.CurrentEventType == ParseEventType.SequenceStart)
     {
         // We can check for the tag...
         // We can check for the anchor...

+        parser.Read(); // Skip SequenceStart

         // Read to end of sequence
         while (!parser.End && parser.CurrentEventType != ParseEventType.SequenceEnd)
         {
-             //
-             if (parser.CurrentEventType = ParseEventType.Scalar)
+             // A sequence element may be a scalar or other... if (parser.CurrentEventType = ParseEventType.Scalar)
              {
                  // ...